eclipse-ditto/ditto/documentation/src/main/resources/_posts/2022-09-28-release-announcement-300.md

 * Make "default namespace" for creating new entities configurable
 * Provide custom namespace when creating things via HTTP POST
 * Make it possible to provide multiple OIDC issuer urls for a single configured openid-connect "prefix"
+* Addition of a "CloudEvents" mapper for mapping CE payloads in Ditto connections

 The following non-functional work is also included: